-The Plan requires you to satisfy service requirements in order to use the Employer-Contribution Account.
-Specifically 5 years of service.
-If you do not satisfy this requirement, the balance in your Employer-Contribution Account will be forfeited to the Plan after you cease employment with the Employer.
-If you have satisfied the age and service criteria, when you cease to be employed by the Employer, your Employer-Contribution Account will be available at the time you become eligible for the Emeriti Reimbursement Benefit (the reimbursement of Qualified Medical Expenses).
-You also pay for premiums for the Emeriti
+The Plan requires you to satisfy a specific service requirement in order to use the Employer-Contribution Account, specifically 5 years of service.
+If you do not satisfy this requirement, the balance in your Employer-Contribution Account will be forfeited to the Plan after you cease employment with the Employer except in the instance of terminal illness of injury or catastrophic medical expenses while employed or within twelve months after employment.
+If you have satisfied the service criteria, when you cease to be employed by the Employer, your Employer-Contribution Account will be available at the time you become eligible for the Emeriti Reimbursement Benefit (the reimbursement of Qualified Medical Expenses).